joolstorrentecalo/gitlab-foss/doc/user/project/repository/code_suggestions/repository_xray.md

 - The `$OUTPUT_DIR` environment variable defines the:
   - Output directory for reports.
   - Path that artifacts are uploaded from.
 - The added rules restrict the job to the default branch only.
-Restricting the job this way ensures development changes do not impact the baseline X-Ray data used for production Code Suggestions.
+Restricting the job this way ensures development changes do not impact the baseline X-Ray data used for production code suggestions.

 After the initial x-ray job completes and uploads the repository analysis reports, no further action is required.
 Repository X-Ray automatically enriches all code generation requests from that point forward.

 The X-Ray data for your project updates each time a CI/CD pipeline containing the `xray` job is run.
 To learn more about pipeline configuration and triggers, see the [pipelines documentation](../../../../ci/pipelines/merge_request_pipelines.md).

-## Troubleshooting

-### `401: Unauthorized` when running Repository X-Ray

-When running Repository X-Ray, you might get an error that states `401: Unauthorized`.

-A Duo Pro add-on is linked to a group when you buy that add-on.
-To solve the error, ensure that your current project is part of a group with the Duo Pro add-on.

-This link can be either of the following:

-- Direct, that is, the project is in a group that has the Duo Pro add-on.
-- Indirect, for example, the parent group of the current project's group has the Duo Pro add-on.